JasonQiu1/SLogo/doc/SLOGO_APIs.md

    * To keep track of the history of steps taken by the turtle for efficient animation replay, speeding up the animation, and stepping forward or backward in the animation history.

  * Contract
+   * All classes related to turtle animation will assume that the turtle's motion can be represented by interactions between position and vectors and that each turtle step represent a corresponding postion/vector operation.
+   * All classes related to turtle animation will collaborate to calculate the turtle's new position or heading.

  * Services
    * move and rotate turtle
    * check if turtle in bound after a step